itzsarim/chat-app/README.md

 # Documentation of the project

 ## Notes on starting the app
 This app is built using create react app(CRA) as the starting point.
-To run this app, please downaload and install yarn on your machine(https://classic.yarnpkg.com/en/docs/install), then use command `yarn add` followed by `yarn start` to run the app.
+To run this app, please downaload and install `yarn` on your machine(https://classic.yarnpkg.com/en/docs/install), you also need to make sure your node version is `>=10.0` to use yarn and then use command `yarn install` followed by `yarn start` to run the app.
 You will also need to run the server using `yarn api-server`

 ## Notes on what was built